stoically/webextensions-geckodriver/README.md

   });

   it('should have a Toolbar Button', async () => {
-    const button = await geckodriver.wait(until.elementLocated(
+    const button = await geckodriver.wait(webdriver.until.elementLocated(
-      By.id('_examplewebextension-browser-action') // special chars in the id are replaced with _ ), 1000);
+      webdriver.By.id('_examplewebextension-browser-action') // special chars in the id are replaced with _ ), 1000);
     assert.equal(await button.getAttribute('tooltiptext'), 'Visit Mozilla');
   });